rambinshtokc/DeepCompressionAnalysis/README.md

-# Performance Analysis of VAE and Autoencoder Architectures
+# Performance Analysis of Variational Autoencoder (VAE) and Autoencoder Architectures

 ## Overview